Emerald Ash Borer

 Below, you will find some links to websites which contain more information about EAB and Ash trees.

 Currently, the City of West Bend Forestry Department is working to remove all dead and infested ash trees.
-There are still about 1,500 ash trees in the City that need to be removed, which will take many hours for our Parks staff.
-In addition, replacing these trees will need require increased funding over the next few years.
+We met our goal to remove all standing dead ash trees by the end of 2018.
+The stumps however may remain until 2020.
+There are still about 1,000 stumps in the City that need to be removed, which will take many hours for our Parks staff.
+In addition, replacing these trees will require increased funding over the next several years.

 Click here to go to the mapping portal: http://wbarcserver.ci.west-bend.wi.us/Disclaimer/